 Thirdly, the initiative resulted in the elimination of approximately 7,400 positions, thus saving considerable amount of financial resources that can be channelled for new product development and increasing the competiveness of the business in many other ways.

 Microsoft Corporation Report contains a full analysis of Microsoft organizational structure.
-The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Value Chain analysis and McKinsey 7S Model on Microsoft.
+The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Value Chain analysis, Ansoff Matrix and McKinsey 7S Model on Microsoft.
 Moreover, the report contains analyses of Microsoft leadership, business strategy and organizational culture.
-The report also comprises discussions of Microsoft marketing strategy and addresses issues of corporate social responsibility.
+The report also comprises discussions of Microsoft marketing strategy, ecosystem and addresses issues of corporate social responsibility.

 Annual Report (2016) Microsoft Corporation